Approximately Macroscopically Unique States and Quantum Mechanics: Synthetic Spectrum revisited

 \begin{rem} (1) There is an additional condition ``${\rm sp}(d^{1/2})\cap [0, M]\not=\emptyset$" in Theorem \ref{thm:6main}.
 One notes that ${\rm sp}(d^{1/2})\not=\emptyset.$ Hence there is always an $M>1$ such that ${\rm sp}(d^{1/2})\cap [0, M]\not=\emptyset.$ This might lead one to think that the condition is redundant.
 However, we are dealing with unbounded operators, $M$ could be very large.
 It is crucial that the parameter $\delta$ depends on this value of $M$, which is in fact expected.
 On the other hand, for examples in Section 7, this condition always holds.

 (2) In general, it is difficult to compute the spectrum of an operator.
 Moreover the spectra of operators are unstable under small perturbation.
 However, the synthetic spectrum such as $s{\rm Sp}^\eta_M((T_1, T_2,...,T_n))$ could be tested and is stable with small perturbation.
-In order to have $\|\Theta_{\lambda,\eta}\|\ge 1-\eta,$ it suffices to have one unit vector $x\in H$ such that \beq \la \Theta_{\lambda, \eta}(T_1,T_2,...,T_n)x, x\ra>1-\eta. \eneq
+In order to have $\|\Theta_{\lambda,\eta}\|\ge 1-\eta,$ it suffices to have one unit vector $x\in H$ such that \beq \la \Theta_{\lambda, \eta}(T_1,T_2,...,T_n)x, x\ra>1-\eta. \eneq This is much more convenient than $S{\rm Sp}^\eta_M((T_1,T_2,...,T_n)).$ In fact, in the case of the position-momentum system (see Section~\ref{pme}), a student group is explicitly calculating $s{\rm Sp}^\eta_M((S_1, S_{\hbar}))$ numerically. \end{rem}